ObaidNadeem/Stagger-Text-Reveal-Animation-CSS/README.md

 ## **Introduction**

 ## The stagger text reveal animation helps you to apply stagger effect to your text.
 Just pass your text as a prop.
-The component is fully [customizable](#props) and available on [npm](https://www.npmjs.com/package/stagger-text-reveal-animation)
+The component is fully [customizable](#props) and [responsive](#responsive) available on [npm](https://www.npmjs.com/package/stagger-text-reveal-animation)

 ### This animation is done using css and javascript in React Js so no need of any external libraries like anime.js, Spring etc